 6. Sensors and actuators: Depending on the application, edge AI systems may integrate sensors for data acquisition (e.g., cameras, microphones, or environmental sensors) and actuators for taking actions based on the AI-powered decisions (e.g., robotics, control systems, or displays).

-The hardware components in an edge AI system are carefully selected and optimized to balance performance, power efficiency, and cost, enabling real-time AI processing at the edge of the network.
+The hardware components in an Edge AI System Architecture are carefully selected and optimized to balance performance, power efficiency, and cost, enabling real-time AI processing at the edge of the network.

 Software Architecture of Edge AI System